Spande102/dominion_online/README.md

 # Dominion - Online Multiplayer Edition

-A Python-based text implementation of the classic deck-building card game **Dominion**, enhanced with online multiplayer support.
+A Python-based web implementation of the classic deck-building card game **Dominion**, with online multiplayer support.

 ## Features